An awareness of the law is key to protecting what makes you special

 Register your IP

 In many cases, you can register your IP to get even stronger protection.
-For example, you can register your trademark to prevent others from using a similar brand or logo.
+For example, you can register your trade mark to prevent others from using a similar brand or logo.
 You can also register your copyright to protect your original creative works, like writing or artwork.

 Monitor for infringement